Skip to content

 A fresh Plausible install tracks one thing: pageviews.
 Every signup, every checkout, every “Download v2.3” click is invisible until you ship custom events.
 The default dashboard isn’t broken — it’s a privacy posture choice.
 Pageviews need no opt-in because they don’t carry user-specific intent.
 Custom events do, so they require explicit goals registered in the admin UI before they appear anywhere.

 Practical consequence: events fired without a registered goal are stored in ClickHouse but never surface in the dashboard.
-They aren’t lost — you can query them directly — but the UI silently filters them out.
-This is a frequent debugging trap, covered in the pitfalls section below.
+They aren’t lost — you can query them directly via events_v2 — but the UI silently filters them out.
+This is the single most common debugging trap; we cover it in section 13.

 The plausible() function: three forms you’ll use